-Key audit Carrying value of the oil and gas assets 2021 2020 matters ✓ ✓ Materiality Company financial stateme £230,000 (2020: £136,000 1% of total assets (2020: 1 average total assets).) based or ו
+Key audit Carrying value of the oil and gas assets 2022 2021 matters ✓ ✓ Materiality Company financial stateme £154,000 (2021: £230,000) of profit before taxation (2 assets). based on 5%

 AN OVERVIEW OF THE SCOPE OF OUR AUDIT

 Our audit was scoped by obtaining an understanding of the Company and its environment, including the Company's system of internal control, and assessing the risks of material misstatement in the financial statements.
 We also addressed the risk of management override of internal controls, including assessing whether there was evidence of bias by the directors that may have represented a risk of material misstatement.